Zysun2002/Zysun2002.github.io/_pages/about.md

 [<a href="{{base.url}}/files/DiffRecon.pdf" target="_blank">PDF</a>]
 [<a href="{{base.url}}/files/DiffRecon.bib" target="_blank">BibTeX</a>]<details>
 <img src="{{base.url}}/files/DiffRecon_task.png" alt="Converted PDF as Image" width="350"><img src="{{base.url}}/files/DiffRecon_pipeline.png" alt="Converted PDF as Image" width="350"><br/>
 This work focuses on enhancing **spatial continuity** in data mining.
 Our key contribution is the introduction of a novel task called "**Spatiotemporal Data Reconstruction**," which leverages concepts from computer vision to infer a complete, fine-grained spatiotemporal map from incomplete, coarse-grained observations.
-We also propose a **two-stage generative model** that effectively captures spatiotemporal characteristics, leading to state-of-the-art performance.
-It is worth noting that this work is part of a series with *Toward Time-Continuous Data Inference in Sparse Urban CrowdSensing*, as both aim to achieve more precise (finer-grained in this work) modeling of real-world spatiotemporal data, with this work emphasizing the spatial perspective.</details>
+We also propose a **two-stage diffusion model** that effectively captures spatiotemporal characteristics, leading to state-of-the-art performance.It is worth noting that this work is part of a series with *Toward Time-Continuous Data Inference in Sparse Urban CrowdSensing*, as both aim to achieve more precise (finer-grained in this work) modeling of real-world spatiotemporal data, with this work emphasizing the spatial perspective.</details>

-3. *Toward Time-Continuous Data Inference in Sparse Urban CrowdSensing* <br/>
+4. *Toward Time-Continuous Data Inference in Sparse Urban CrowdSensing* <br/>
 **Ziyu Sun**, Haoyang Su, Hanqi Sun, En Wang, Wenbin Liu <br/>
 *<a href="https://arxiv.org/abs/2408.16027" target="_blank">Preprint</a>.*
 [<a href="{{base.url}}/files/time-dmf.pdf" target="_blank">PDF</a>]